1stCollab

 CSVs were the norm for tracking data and progress, but visual structure was missing.

-a challenge
+a challenge we faced

 I realized creators could have multiple deliverables per contract (e.g., An Instagram Reel and TikTok Video).
 I anticipated users would ask for a more granular view, but decided to wait until user testing to validate my hypothesis.

-After discussing my proposed sketches with the team, we decided to scope the V1 to show contract signed via 1stCollab, pushing the “Add off-platform contracts” feature to a later phase due to backend complexity.
+After discussing my proposed sketches with the team, we decided to scope the V1 to show contracts signed via 1stCollab, pushing the “Add off-platform contracts” feature to a later phase due to backend complexity.

 An early concept sketch the contracts dashboard